Greece battles to win back tourists amid migrant crisis

 But he said those targets depend on the successful conclusion of a review of Greece's international financial bailout and managing the refugee flows.

-To try to allay tourists' concerns, the Greek government has launched a video campaign on social media platforms, featuring interviews with travellers who assure viewers the islands are calm.
+To try to allay tourists' concerns, the Greek government has launched a video campaign on social media platforms, featuring interviews with travelers who assure viewers the islands are calm.

 "Last year we were taken by surprise and unprepared for the influx," said Kos mayor Yorgos Kyritsis at the ITB, where his island has a booth displaying videos of smiling tourists strolling along sunny beaches.